evandroreis-cordya/dots/README.md

 ### AI and Productivity Tools

-The Dotfiles includes a comprehensive suite of AI and machine learning tools covering all major platforms and use cases:
+The Dots includes a comprehensive suite of AI and machine learning tools covering all major platforms and use cases:

 #### Core AI Platforms